MichaelMathieu/factors-variation/README.md

 ## Requirements

 This code runs using torch.
 It is only tested on GPU.
-The following torch libraries are required: nn, cunn, cudnn, optim, image, nngraph
+The following torch libraries are required: nn, cunn, cudnn, optim, image, nngraph.

-The following libraries are optional (but strongly recommended: nnx, display
+The following libraries are optional (but strongly recommended: nnx, display.

+We are using preprocessed versions of the dataset.
+You can download the mnist files [here](cs.nyu.edu/~mathieu/mnist.tgz) .
+You need to create a folder data/mnist containing these files.

 ## Usage